Overview of the Center

-The Charles H. Houston Center for the Study of the Black Experience in Education examines issues impacting the educational experiences and outcomes of African Americans, explores research-based best practices, implements educational programs, and disseminates information regarding the African American experience in education.
+The Charles H. Houston Center for the Study of the Black Experience in Education examines issues impacting the educational experiences and outcomes of African Americans, explores research-based best practices, and disseminates information regarding the African American experience in education.

 Black Experience in Education Lab

 The Charles H. Houston Center's Black Experience in Education Lab enables faculty, staff, and students to conduct studies examining African Americans’ educational experiences and outcomes, assess the effects of educational policies among African Americans, and evaluate educational programs affecting African Americans.